iluwatar/java-design-patterns/factory-kit/README.md

 ---
-title: "Factory Kit Pattern in Java: Definition, Examples, and Uses"
+title: "Factory Kit Pattern in Java: Crafting Flexible Component Assemblies"
+shortTitle: Factory Kit
 description: "Learn about the Factory Kit Pattern in Java with detailed explanations, real-world examples, and practical applications.
 Improve your Java skills with our comprehensive guide."
 category: Creational
 language: en